pravega/pravega/docs/key-features.md

 ## Pravega - Storage Reimagined for a Streaming World

-Pravega introduces a new storage primitive, a stream, that is ideal of continuous processing of unbounded data.
+Pravega introduces a new storage primitive, a stream, that matches continuous processing of unbounded data.
 In Pravega, a stream is a named, durable, append-only and unbounded sequence of bytes.
 With this primitive, and the key features discussed in this document, Pravega is an ideal component to